SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/github.md

 #### Reviewing PRs
 <!-- One of the github teaching tuesdays? -->

-When someone assigns you as a reviewer for the pull request, you will be able to see that in [your GitHub pull request list](https://github.com/pulls) or [your notifications page](https://github.com/notifications).
+When someone assigns you as a reviewer for a pull request, you will be able to see it in [your GitHub pull request list](https://github.com/pulls) or [your notifications page](https://github.com/notifications).
 You can read more in [the GitHub documentation on seeing your issues and pull requests](see how to navigate therehttps://docs.github.com/en/github/managing-your-work-on-github/viewing-all-of-your-issues-and-pull-requests).
+To just look at the pull requests for a repository, go to the 'Pull Requests' tab on the repository's home page.

 <!-- TODO: Change to 'Test someone else's code'? -->
 <!-- TODO: Create section on merge conflicts -->